Christ-Centered Diversity Commitment

 Wheaton College has created the Christ-Centered Diversity Commitment to articulate our firm commitment to "cultivate a grace-filled, Christ-Centered academic community where all members are recognized, loved, and respected [Matthew 22:37-40 and 28:19-20; Revelation 7:9-10]."Read Our Commitment

 Join us every month as we read books related to diversity and inclusion.
-Celebrate Black History Month with The Inaugural Sisco Symposium Keynote Speaker, Rev. Dr. Bernice A. King.
+Celebrate Women's History Month with us and Author, Beth Moore.

 Here's what the Wheaton College Staff, Students and Faculty had to say when they were asked to define racial reconciliation.